caugustine2022/Resume/README.md

 ##### *(May 2017 - April 2019)*

-Conceptualized, deployed, and optimized cloud environments to meet the scalability and performance requirements of private and government systems.
+Conceptualized, deployed, and optimized cloud environments to meet private and government systems' scalability and performance requirements.
 Developed automation scripts and tools to streamline provisioning, deployment, and management processes for secure cloud services.
 Maintained high availability and reliability of critical cloud services through meticulous management of upgrades, migrations, and maintenance procedures.
 Conducted thorough assessments and audits to identify and mitigate vulnerabilities, risks, and compliance issues within sensitive cloud environments.
 * Improved cloud security by implementing advanced encryption, identity access management, and enhanced monitoring, reducing security incidents.
 * Worked with cross-functional teams to integrate security controls and optimize networking, boosting efficiency and data protection.
 * Supported incident response by performing root cause analysis and implementing preventive measures, strengthening infrastructure resilience.

+### Brigham and Women’s Hospital Inc. | Boston, MA.

+#### Senior Lead Certified QA Specialist (Surgical Instruments) //*(Part-time) - Hybrid*

+##### *March 2014 - Present*

+Supervise the quality assurance processes for surgical instruments, ensuring they adhere to regulatory standards and are safe for use.
+Perform comprehensive inspections and testing to detect defects or issues.
+Implement process improvements to boost the quality and efficiency of QA procedures and maintain detailed records of all inspections, tests, and QA activities.
+* Collaborated with cross-functional teams, including risk management and safety, quality control and assurance, instrument vendors, and repairs, to resolve quality issues and implement solutions.
+* Ensured adherence to industry standards and regulations from organizations such as the Department of Health, the Joint Commission, the Occupational Safety and Health Administration, and the Food and Drug Administration.
+* Trained and mentored junior QA specialists on handling and inspection techniques, improving team capabilities, and promoting continuous improvement.

 ### iCare Medical Systems | Texas City, TX